In this article, I dive into an event competed by female Artistic gymnasts – the Balance Beam (BB).

 Competition standard beams are made from a hollow aluminum body and the padding material is suede.
 It is designed to stay fairly rigid – if it creates too much bounce gymnasts would find it hard to control their movements.

 The main body of the beam is supported by legs at either end.
 The legs are usually metal and can be padded with foam to protect gymnasts from injury.
-At the bottom of the beam legs will be anti-slip feet, often made from rubber and designed to keep the beam stable.
+At the bottom of the gymnastics beam, the legs will be anti-slip feet, often made from rubber and designed to keep the beam stable.

 Balance Beams found in professional gym facilities will usually have height adjusters on the legs which allows them to move lower than the competition height down to as low as 90cm.